LogoLogo

 Result

 After publishing the app, users see a clean two-panel interface.
 The left panel lists all documents from SharePoint with colour-coded file type icons.
-Typing in the search bar instantly filters the list.
+Typing in the search bar instantly filters the list in real time.

 Clicking a document triggers the OnSelect formula.
-For Office files, the thumbnail transformation fires immediately and the PDF Viewer Control renders the document in under a second.
-For PDF files, the Power Automate flow retrieves the file content and converts it into a preview-compatible format, converts it to a base64 data URI, and the viewer displays it within 2-3 seconds.
+For Office files, the thumbnail URL transformation fires immediately and the viewer renders the document in under a second.
+For PDF files, the Power Automate flow retrieves and converts the file content and the viewer displays it within 2 to 3 seconds.

 Conclusion